awebbs/awebbs/README.md

 * The Educational-App is a program I am building because I desire to become familiar with the Angular framework, designing front-end interfaces, and because education is extremly important.
 Eventually I would love to design an application for homeschooling children with disabilies.
 My daughter is autistic and I found as a parent that there are not many resources in the public school system to meet my daughter's needs.
 This application is in it's infancy, as I just started designing it.

+* 491 CPSC EOS Presentation Team 11 Powerpoint is a slideshow that my senior design team presented on where we were at with our Boeing application.
+We worked weekly with Boeing reps to design an application per their requirements.
+It goes over our tech stack and plans for moving forward.

+* CPSC 492L Team 11 Spring Mid Semester Powerpoint slideshow was a continuance of our progress from where the senior design team was during our Boeing applications.

 * The directory "my-site" is an Angular project I'm working on to get more familiar with that application.

 * The CPSC 315 HW files, are PowerPoint Slideshows for the Business Intelligence Tech course I had taken at Gonzaga.
 They are to demonstrate my ability to use various business intell software, like Tableau and Power BI to analyze data and design sheets, dashboards, and stories.